 I don’t know about you, but when it’s been unbearably cold, I really get a good case of spring fever and so do my friends from The Garden Charmer group on Facebook.

 This spring fever usually starts with the arrival of seed catalogs.
-When they start coming, I am like a kid under the tree at Christmas, except that what is under my tree are 2014 seed catalogs.
-Their arrival ushers in the promise of another year and spurs me into action with plans for the coming spring.
+When they start coming, I am like a kid under the tree at Christmas, except that what is under my tree are next year’s seed catalogs.

 My spring project will involve some time outdoors – after all that is where the gardens are.
 For each of you that time will vary.
 For me, it is a few scattered days in January and many warm ones in February.